 Why do we need ANZPAC?

 No plastic should end up in landfill or our region’s natural environments.
-In Australia, only 18% of all plastic packaging is recovered for future use.
-In New Zealand, 41% of plastic packaging is going to landfill when it could be recycled.
-A similar situation is happening in the Pacific Islands, where over 300,000 tonnes of waste plastic is generated each year.
 By 2040, if we fail to act, the volume of plastic on the market will double, the annual volume of plastic entering the ocean will almost triple, and ocean plastic stocks will quadruple.

 To deliver meaningful change on plastic pollution, our region needs a significant intervention that coordinates and unites all stakeholders behind a clear and consistent approach.
 ANZPAC provides this framework.